publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch5/m__us_usc_t2_s182a.md

         The revolving fund under this section shall consist of the following amounts:

-            (A) Amounts deposited by the Librarian under subsection (b) of this section.
+            (A) Amounts deposited by the Librarian under subsection (b).

-            (B) Any other amounts received by the Librarian which are attributable to the services described in subsection (a) of this section.
+            (B) Any other amounts received by the Librarian which are attributable to the services described in subsection (a).

             (C) Amounts deposited by the Librarian under paragraph (2).